Rough-skinned newt: Toxin resistance and predation

-The Arms race
+Arms race

 In evolutionary theory, the relationship between the rough-skinned newt and the common garter snake is considered an example of co-evolution.
 The mutations in the snake's genes that conferred resistance to the toxin have resulted in a selective pressure that favors newts which produce more potent levels of toxin.
 Increases in the amount of newt then apply a selective pressure favoring snakes with mutations conferring even greater resistance.
 This cycle of a predator and prey evolving to one another is sometimes termed an evolutionary arms race because the two species compete in developing adaptations and counter adaptations against each other.
 This has resulted in the newts producing levels of toxin far in excess of what is needed to kill any other conceivable predator.
 Some newts secrete enough toxins to kill several adult humans.
 It appears that in some areas, the common garter snake has surpassed the newt in the evolutionary arms race by developing such a strong resistance to the toxin that the newt is unable to compete with its production of the toxin.
 There has been phylogenetic evidence that indicates elevated resistance to TTX has originated independently and only in certain species of garter snakes.
 The resistance has evolved in at least two unrelated species in the genus Thamnophis and at least twice within T. sirtalis.

 Toxin effect

 The toxin, when injected into animals, may not kill resistant animals; however, they are normally slowed down by its toxic effects.
 In snakes, individuals who showed some resistance tended to move slower after TTX injection, while those with less resistance become paralyzed.

 Newts are not immune to their own toxin; they only have a heightened resistance.
 The toxin in newts consists of a tradeoff.
 Each time they release the toxin, they inject themselves with a few milligrams.
 The TTX becomes concentrated in certain parts of the tissue after passing through cell membranes.
 As a result of tissue exposure to the toxin, newts have evolved a protection mechanism via a single amino acid substitution to the voltage-gated sodium channel normally affected by TTX.
 Puffer fishes show a similar amino acid sequence that allows them to survive from their own toxin exposure.

-Predation on newts by T. sirtalis also shows evidence that tetrodotoxin may serve as protection of eggs by the mother.
+Predation on newts by T. sirtalis also shows evidence that tetrodotoxin serves as protection of eggs by the mother.
 While TTX is mainly located in the glands of the skin, the rough-skinned newt, as well as some other amphibians also possesses TTX in the ovaries and eggs.
 The higher the skin toxin levels were in the female, the higher the toxin level found in the egg.
-This is evidence that high toxin levels of the skin may, in fact, be under indirect selection.
+This is evidence that high toxin levels of the skin are, in fact, under indirect selection.
 Since egg toxin levels would ultimately increase the survivability from predators, such as the garter snake, of the offspring, egg toxin levels may be under direct selection by mates, which is detectable via skin toxin levels.